FREE Shipping on orders over $899

 Treatment for osteoarthritis

-Treatments for osteoarthritis depend greatly on its phase and the age of the patient.
-This disease cannot be reversed, however, pain can be reduced and mobility improved.
+Treatments for osteoarthritis depend largely on the stage and the patient's age.
+This disease cannot be reversed; however, pain can be reduced and mobility improved.

 For each stage of osteoarthritis, a different treatment is recommended to relieve symptoms.
-Some of the treatments used are:
+Some of the treatments used include:

 Therapies: